akashmore1/NodeJs-Concepts-Everything/02-How_Backend_Works/README.md

 Generally user sends request to server, and server sends back response.
 Response header has response code, if 200, response is ok and successfull.

+## Node JS:

+1. Node JS is powered by Google V8 engine.